Kanbo0409/HyperNSFW/README.md

 ### Related Projects
-HyperNSFW in this repo has been used in the following projects, we recommend you to take a look:
+HyperNSFW is trained with the following projects, we recommend you to take a look:

 - MobileNet-Caffe [shicai/MobileNet-Caffe](https://github.com/shicai/MobileNet-Caffe)